How Does the Walgreens Loyalty Program Work?

 - Unlike CVS, you cannot use RR’s and a coupon on the same item.
 You may need to add a small item (i.e. a pack of gum) to your purchase in order to have the same amount of items as coupons.You can, however, use a store coupon (from the weekly flyer) and a manufacturer’s coupon on the same item.

-- Use my handy Walgreens Custom Shopping List to plan your shopping trip.
+- Use my handy Walgreens Custom Shopping List to plan your shopping trip (now located on the Favado app).

 More helpful posts: